weltliteratur/blog/_posts/2018-08-20-russian-writers-and-their-professions.markdown

 <figure>
   <img src="/images/russian-writers/figure_4.jpg" alt="Figure 4" style="width:1200px;" />
 </figure>
-<center><b>Fig. 4.</b> Popularity of professions among male and female writers.</center>
+<center><b>Fig. 4.</b> Popularity of professions among male and female writers.<br /></center>

 ### 5.1.4.
 Just a Writer (by Time & Gender)

-Figure 5 shows the percentage of writers who are marked as writers on Wikidata and are not attributed additional occupations.
-The situation remains quite stable considering men, whereas the percentage for women falls from 100% to approximately 70% by the beginning of 19th century and then gradually declines to 45–50%.
+Figure 5 shows the percentage of writers only marked as *writers* on Wikidata without additional occupations.
+The situation remains quite stable considering men, whereas the percentage of women falls from 100% to approximately 70% by the beginning of 19th century and then gradually declines to 45–50%.
 We tend to explain this by the fact that women gradually entered the labour market.
 Towards the 21st century, there is a 50% chance that being a writer means that a person also has an additional profession, according to Wikidata.

 <figure>
   <img src="/images/russian-writers/figure_5.png" alt="Figure 5" style="width:1200px;" />
 </figure>
-<center><b>Fig. 5.</b> Percentage of writers whose only profession in Wikidata is writer.</center>
+<center><b>Fig. 5.</b> Percentage of writers whose only profession in Wikidata is writer.<br /></center>

 ## 5.2.
 Languages Spoken
 ### 5.2.1.
 General